-There are four approaches in psychotherapy: psychodynamic, behavioural, humanistic and systemic.
+There are four approaches in psychotherapy: psychodynamic, humanistic, behavioural and systemic.
 I am integrative: I believe that each of the four holds a partial truth.
 My integrative approach implies, in practice, adapting the therapy to the person, and not the person to the therapy

 My practice is evidence-based .
 If clinical research has demonstrated something, in the last five decades, it is that the therapeutic relationship , adapted to the patient , is more important than the model of intervention.
 My priority, therefore, is to provide you with a calm and secure environment in which you can feel understood and accepted.
 Adapting my practice, at the same time, to your situation, aim and personality.

-In clinical practice, I integrate the existential-humanistic approach (especially person-centred therapy) and the contextual-behavioural approach (especially acceptance and commitment therapy) from a transtheoretical and pluralistic perspective .
+In clinical practice, I integrate the existential-humanistic approach (especially person-centred therapy) and the contextual-behavioural approach (especially acceptance and commitment therapy) from a transtheoretical-pluralistic perspective .

 Acceptance and Commitment Therapy (ACT)